 Get your free Information Pack

-Confirming the diagnosis of the different grades of brain tumours is done, where possible, by analysing cells from the tumour, taken during a biopsy or during surgery.
-A neuropathologist examines the cells in the laboratory, looking for particular cell patterns that are characteristic of the different types and grade of brain tumour.
+Confirming the diagnosis of the different grades of tumours is done, where possible, by analysing cells from the tumour, taken during a biopsy or during surgery.
+A neuropathologist examines the cells in the laboratory, looking for particular cell patterns that are characteristic of the different types and grade of brain tumours.

 Accurate diagnosis is important as it allows your medical team to give you information about how the tumour could behave in the future, and also to recommend treatment options.
 This could include a clinical trial.